 Information about changes in service is provided over the public address system in rail stations and on the trains.
 Accessible stations have a public address system that incorporates a visual display for hearing-impaired individuals.
 Many of the new commuter rail cars operated by LIRR and MNR have electronic visual displays that provide information as well.
 If your train is rerouted from an accessible station, ask the train crew or station ticket office staff for assistance in determining an alternate travel plan.

 In the event of an emergency, trained railroad personnel and members of the train crew will give you instructions on what to do.
 When stretchers are used to help customers in wheelchairs leave the train, wheelchairs are removed separately and returned to the owners as soon as possible.

 Commuter Rail Main Terminal Stations

-Grand Central Terminal has accessible entrances on Lexington Avenue at 43rd Street and at 105 E. 42nd Street east of the Park Avenue overpass, and at the northeast corner of 47th Street and Madison Avenue.
-When the 47th Street entrance is closed, mobility-impaired customers may use the main entrances on Lexington Avenue or 42nd Street.
+Grand Central Terminal has accessible entrances on Lexington Avenue at 43rd Street and at 105 E. 42nd Street east of the Park Avenue overpass.
+Mobility-impaired customers may also use the main entrances on Lexington Avenue or 42nd Street.
 Elevators provide access to all levels of the Terminal.
 Other accessibility features include Braille signage, audio-visual information systems, and TTYs throughout the facility.

 Metro-North customer service personnel are available to help you throughout Grand Central Terminal.
-If you require assistance and someone is not readily available, please go to one of the Information Booths on the Main or Dining Concourses or to the Station Master's office located near Track 36 and near the 48th Street and Park Avenue entrance.
+If you require assistance and someone is not readily available, please go to one of the Information Booths on the Main or Dining Concourses or to the Station Master's office located near Track 36.

 Long Island Rail Road